dsorokin/aivika-distributed-test/README.md

 You have to edit the `cluster.conf` file on every node of the cluster.

-For example, I decided to use two laptops connected via the Ethernet cable in a local network.
+For example, I decided to use two laptops connected via the Ethernet cable in local network.
 The first laptop works under macOS and has IP address 192.168.99.20.
 The second laptop works under Linux and has IP address 192.168.99.10.

 But if you decide to repeat the simulation experiment on one physical computer, then you can define the IP address as `localhost`.
 It will work too.